martintama/domain-checker/README.md

 On the other hand, worst case scenario is that we get 8-10 email while we sleep, but we won't miss the news!

+> [!IMPORTANT]
+> This tool has only been tested with .com and .co.jp domains!

 ## How to run this locally?

 ### App